 CMRRA presently offers the following licensing and royalty collection services:

-- Mechanical licensing, for the reproduction of songs on CDs, cassettes and similar “sound carrier” products
+- Mechanical licensing – for the reproduction of songs on CDs, vinyl, and similar physical products

-- Online music licensing, for the reproduction of songs for distribution as permanent downloads (e.g., via iTunes) and, limited downloads, on-demand streaming and webcasting
+- Online music licensing – for the reproduction of songs for distribution as permanent downloads (e.g., via iTunes), limited downloads, on-demand streaming, and webcasting

 CMRRA distributes royalties quarterly on March 15, June 15, September 15 and December 15; however, the sources of revenue that are included in each distribution can vary.
 Mechanical, online and private copying royalties are distributed quarterly, provided there is activity to report totalling $15 or greater (gross Canadian).
 Broadcast mechanical royalties are distributed once or twice a year.
 Royalties from pay-as-you-press manufacturers are distributed on a weekly basis.
 Out-of-cycle royalties may also be distributed from time to time under special circumstances.